 The canyon’s initial formation dates back 650 million years.
 Chains have been fit to help trekkers at steep points.
 Today there is also a very famous (among hikers) multi-day hike in the fish river canyon.
 It is said to be an arduous trek but also incredibly beautiful.

 #9 Skeleton coast

 The Skeleton Coast is another famous region in Namibia, or rather infamous!
 Stretching from South Namibia up to the Kunene River, this coast has been notorious for a long time.
 The bushman from the Namib called it “The Land God Made in Anger,” while Portuguese sailors referred to it as “The Gates of Hell,” so it cannot be good, right?

-The coast has a constant and heavy surf on the beaches.
-It’s so strong that it’s impossible to get out of the beach through the ocean without an engine boat.
+The coast has constant and heavy surf on the beaches.
+It’s so strong that getting out of the beach through the ocean is impossible without an engine boat.
 It’s hard to believe, but the only way out is hiking hundreds or even thousands of Km through the sand desert!

 Furthermore, the constant and dense fog combined with offshore rocks and the surf mentioned above meant many shipwrecks happened here in the last centuries.
-Yet, it holds an enchanted beauty with the sand dunes rolling to the sea, the fossil beds, strange vegetation, and lots of shipwrecks.
+Yet, it holds an enchanted beauty with the sand dunes rolling to the sea, the fossil beds, strange vegetation, and many shipwrecks.

 One of the things Namibia is famous for is its cheetahs and black rhino populations.
 The cheetah is considered a vulnerable species, but Namibia is fighting back.